 DANNY PADILLA (1951- ) 5’2″

 With a tight waist and superbly symmetrical development, New Yorker Danny Padilla had one of the most aesthetic short physiques of all time.
 He earned his nickname “The Giant Killer” as an amateur when he came out of the short classes to win the both the overall 1975 Mr. USA and the overall 1977 Mr. America.
 Also in 1977, he defeated the next guy on our list to win the short class of the IFBB Mr. Universe.
-Competing in the IFBB Pro League from 1978-90 (and, later, two Master’s Olympias), the original Giant Killer never won, but Padilla was second three times (once in his rookie year, once in his final year) and in the top five in 15 of his 24 open pro shows, including a fifth in the 1981 Mr. Olympia, when at a peeled 160 lbs., he arguably deserved the title.
-Even in 1990 at 39, Danny Padilla was third in the Night of Champions ahead of 26 competitors, still slaying giants.
+Competing in the IFBB Pro League from 1978-90 (and, later, two Master’s Olympias), the original Giant Killer never won a pro show, but Padilla was second three times (once in his rookie year, once in his final year) and in the top five in 15 of his 24 open pro shows, including a fifth in the controversial 1981 Mr. Olympia, when, at a peeled 160 lbs., he arguably deserved the title.
+In his rookie year of 1979, he beat Mike Mentzer, who won the heavyweight class of that year’s Mr. Olympia.
+Even in 1990 at 39, Danny Padilla was third in the prestigious Night of Champions pro show, ahead of 26 competitors, still slaying giants.

 MOHAMED MAKKAWY (1953- ) 5’3″